 TIPS TO KEEP FOOD SAFE

-3. Use frozen bread to make a sandwich.
-It keeps the lunchbox cool and defrosts by lunchtime.
+- Use frozen bread to make sandwiches.
+It helps keep the lunchbox cool and will be defrosted by lunchtime.

 - Store the lunchbox in the fridge until you leave the house for school.
 Make it the last thing you grab before you run out the door.

 - Always wash and dry your hands thoroughly before preparing the lunchbox.

 - Ensure lunchboxes and containers are washed daily, properly dried and kept clean.